carlmontanari/scrapli/README.md

       using your system ssh.... which is almost certainly libssh2/openssh which is also C. There is a thin layer of abstraction between scrapli and your system ssh but really its just reading/writing to a file which Python should be doing in C anyway I would think.
-In summary... while `ssh2` is probably the fastest you can go with scrapli, the difference between `ssh2` and `system` transports in limited testing is microscopic, and the benefits of using system transport (native ssh config file support!!) probably should outweigh the speed of ssh2 -- especially if you have control persist and can take advantage of that with system transport!
+In summary... while `ssh2` is probably the fastest you can go with scrapli, the difference between `ssh2` and `system` transports in limited testing is very small, and the benefits of using system transport (native ssh config file support!!) probably should outweigh the speed of ssh2 -- especially if you have control persist and can take advantage of that with system transport!
 - Other questions?
 Ask away!